 As long as your account is active, you can always make changes.

 To view and print forms as well as create pdf files, you’ll need Adobe Acrobat.
 Don't have it or another pdf reader?
 No worries!
 Download Adobe Reader for free.

 Absolutely!
 Technical support via email or phone is available to you at no charge if you have any questions or difficulty using our program.

 Divorce.com typically uses state forms, but when we need to create our own templates for your use, we have attorneys review them ahead of time.
 An attorney will not review your specific documents unless you purchase that service separately.
 This is how we’re able to offer such great savings to our customers!

-A one-time fee is charged when you establish an account with us, and a case typically costs around $199.00.
-This will give you 30 days’ access to your account.
-After the 30-day period, your card will automatically be charged $39.99.
-The service renews automatically each month, billed to your card, for the service price.
-You may cancel online or by calling us at 1.888.334.0710.
+A one-time fee is charged when you establish an account with us, and an order depends of package and starts from $299.
+This will give you 12 months access to your account.
 That’s it!
 A divorce ready to be filed for one low price!
 For more information, visit our what you'll save page.

 We'd love to include that cost, but because filing fees often vary by county, they're not included in our pricing.

 We charge the $599 document fee for access to our system to generate accurate and ready-to-file divorce forms.